AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/microsoft-dynamics-2013-on-premises/step-2-of-3-configure.md

 >
 >This applies to Marketo plugin version 4.0.0.14 and later.
 For earlier versions, all users must have the sync user role.
 To upgrade Marketo, see [Upgrade the Marketo Solution for Microsoft Dynamics](/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/sync-setup/update-the-marketo-solution-for-microsoft-dynamics.md).

+>[!IMPORTANT]
+>
+>The language setting of the Sync User [should be set to English](https://portal.dynamics365support.com/knowledgebase/article/KA-01201/en-us).

 1. Under **Settings**, click **Administration**.

    ![](assets/image2014-12-11-11-3a13-3a19.png)